 The truth is, when it comes to love, you can’t ever really take a “vacation”.
-Once you do, you forget how to come back to her again.
+Once you do, you almost entirely forget how to come back to her again.
 It gets so easy to sit in your little chair by the water of apathy and self-preservation.
-You will easily decide it’s not worth coming home to, you’d rather just choose what seems the easier life to lead.
+You will continuously decide it’s not worth coming home to, you’d rather just choose what seems the easier life to lead.

-But then will come a day when the chair makes you stiff, the winds get a little too cold and you vaguely remember that there used to be a rhythm inside of your chest.
-You’ll miss all the times you danced to it, all the ways it brought you joy and you’ll try to pack up your little chair and go home to it again.
+But then will come a day when the chair makes you stiff, the winds get a little too cold.
+You will vaguely remember that there used to be a rhythm inside of your chest.
+You’ll miss all the times you danced to it, all the ways it brought you joy.
+Then you will try to pack up your little chair and go home to it again.

 It can be done, B; but I don’t want you to leave her.
-Don’t run away in your little car and hope that if and when you decide to come back that you can pick up where you left off.
+Don’t run away in your little car and hope that if and when you decide to come back, you’ll pick up where you left off.
 She will always wait for you, but she may not be so easy to embrace when you walk back through those doors.
 The ruins of selfishness will be painful to look upon.

-Sometimes, you’ll need a vacation; but take her with you, Sweet B. Let her heal the pain, the wounds, the scars that come from broken trust or disappointed hopes.
+Sometimes, you’ll need a vacation, but take her with you, Sweet B. Let her heal the pain, the wounds, the scars that come from the broken trust or disappointed hopes.

-B, love is your greatest friend, your most trustworthy partner; if you need some time away, please don’t leave love behind.
+B, love is your greatest friend, your most trustworthy partner.
+Sometimes we all need some time away, but please don’t leave love behind.

 There’s not a day in your life that will be worth living without her.

 Lovely Letters is a new series I’m starting that will happen every Wednesday!
 I’ve gotten such an amazing e-mail response from many of my readers and I try to respond to as many as I can directly; and some of them have inspired me to share thoughts and ideas on my blog.
 You guys seriously inspire me and what you’re going through is universal and I think other people need to hear that they’re not alone.